derekchoi2/DiscordMusicBot/README.md

     !stop - stop music playback
     !roll - random number 1-100
     !upload - provides details on how to upload to music folder

-I'm using this on Ubuntu 14.04 hosted on DigitalOcean.

-SFTP user created with access only to the music folder, so users can upload their own music.